11 Calming Easter Activities {Including Free Bunny Breaths Printable + More}

 2. We then decorated our crowns with all the natural resources we found.
 This included sand, bark, feathers, leaves and flowers.

-3. Finally I stapled the ears to the crown and then the crown together and it was ready to be worn with pride!
+3. Finally, I stapled the ears to the crown.
+Then I stapled the crown together.
+It was ready to be worn with pride!

 4. Squish Easter Playdough